vikranth007/AI-Marketing-Crew/README.md

 An AI-powered, agentic marketing team built with CrewAI. 🚀

-This Crew includes agents with roles like Head of Marketing 👩‍💼, Content Creator 🎨, Content Writer 📝, and SEO Specialist 🔍.
-They are capable of handling tasks such as market research, content drafting, SEO optimization, and strategy framing—all orchestrated within a Streamlit interface or standalone script. 🖥️✨
+This Crew includes agents with roles like **Head of Marketing 👩‍💼**, **Content Creator 🎨**, **Content Writer 📝**, and **SEO Specialist 🔍**.
+They are capable of handling tasks such as market research,content drafting, SEO optimization, and strategy framing—all orchestrated within a Streamlit interface or standalone script. 🖥️✨